Lizonghang/TPI-LLM/README.md

 Our TPI-LLM system addresses the privacy issue by enabling LLM inference on edge devices with limited resources.
 The system leverages multiple edge devices to perform inference through tensor parallelism, combined with sophisticated memory window scheduling techniques to minimize memory usage.
-Currently, TPI-LLM can run the full-precision Llama-2-3B model on a single Mac with only 8GB of RAM, while maintaining a stable memory footprint below 0.7GB.
-In the future, we will support larger models, such as Llama-3-8B and Llama-3-70B, across multiple edge devices, and introduce acceleration techniques to ensure efficient inference.
+Currently, TPI-LLM can run the full-precision Llama-3.1-8B model on a single Mac with only 8GB of RAM, while maintaining a stable memory footprint below 1.5 GB.
+In the future, we will support larger models, such as Llama-3.1-70B and Llama-3.1-405B, across multiple edge devices, and introduce acceleration techniques to ensure efficient inference.

 # Updates